Independent Banking Advisory Service

-Banks will produce documents which they will rely upon for their legal claim but it is vital that the customer’s advisor knows which documents banks will be attempting to hide to better protect their position.
-IBAS knowledge and bank information records from current and historical case work since 1992 will assist all those who believe they have a legitimate complaint against a bank in any business banking issue or business banking account dispute.
+Banks will produce documents which the bank rely upon for their legal claim on you - but it is vital that the customer’s advisor knows which documents banks will be trying very hard to hide.
+IBAS knowledge and bank information from current and historical case work since 1992 assists those who believe they have a legitimate complaint against a bank for any business banking issue or business banking account dispute.

-Historical banking documentation & Historical Bank Regulators and ‘positions’ - The knowledge gained from seeing many hundreds of business banking agreements and contracts over a long period of time whilst carrying out extremely detailed business banking case investigations has provided our investigation team with the ability to ‘pick up on’ unusual or abnormal banking acts or ‘procedures’.
-The unusual aspects alert us to the requirement for a deeper forensic examination of all events surrounding the ‘unusual aspects or procedures’.
+Historical banking documentation & Historical Bank Regulators and ‘positions’ - The knowledge gained from many thousands of business banking agreements and contracts over a long period of time, whilst carrying out extremely detailed business banking case investigations has provided IBAS and our investigation team with the ability to ‘pick up’ unusual or abnormal banking acts or ‘procedures’.
+The unusual aspects then alert us to the requirement for a deeper forensic examination of the events surrounding the ‘unusual aspects or procedures’.

 So, what can an IBAS Business Banking investigation provide?
-The short answer is an IBAS investigation will provide a great deal of clarity and fact which is not available in the majority of cases when first provided to us and without IBAS investigation/s many of those facts would still remain 'undiscovered'.
+The short answer is that an IBAS investigation will provide a great deal of clarity and fact which is not available in the majority of cases when first provided to us and without IBAS investigation/s many of those facts would still remain 'undiscovered'.

-Since 1992 many solicitors and barristers have come to IBAS with ‘cases’ where their clients claimed the bank had acted incorrectly or very badly to the customer’s financial detriment but often the factual information was sadly lacking and IBAS business banking investigations were then required to provide both facts and precise calculations to prove the facts.
+Many solicitors and barristers have approached IBAS with ‘cases’ since 1992 - with many clients claiming the bank had acted dishonestly, incorrectly or very badly to the customer’s financial detriment - often factual information was lacking and IBAS business banking investigations were required to provide both facts and precise calculations to prove the facts.